mhogomchungu/tasks/README.md

 ```

-**3. Creating a future that combines multiple functions.
-Each function will run in its own thread concurrently.
+**3. Creating a future that combines multiple functions. .get() and .queue() on the future will cause passed in function to run sequentially and in the order they are specified. .await() and .then() will cause passed in function to run concurrently.
 The result of the future is undefined and a function that takes no argument should be used if .await() method of the future is called.**

 ```c++